-We plot the dependence of the maximum deflection (amplitude) at the excitation frequency graph.
+Plot the dependence of the maximum deflection (amplitude) on the excitation frequency.
 Check the shape of the obtained dependence with the expected shape – formula (5).

-We determine the resonant frequency from the obtained dependence.
-We compare the result with the value resulting from the previously received parameters – formula (6).
+Determine the resonance frequency from the obtained dependence.
+Compare the result with the value resulting from the previously obtained parameters – formula (6).